USF-HII/usf-hii.github.io/pages/faq.md

 CIRCE is an acronym for the "Central Instructional and Research Computing Environment" at the University of South Florida.
-Although HII relies on a large part of the CIRCE infrastructure, internal and external partners of HII do not have direct access to the campus-wide computing resources it provides.
+Although HII relies on a large part of the CIRCE infrastructure, internal and external partners of HII do not have access to CIRCE partitions which are often located in different proximity to the HII computational core.